piskuliche/ligandparam/docs/source/documentation_pages/examples/04_FromSmiles.rst

 Files
 -----
-The files for this example can be found in the `LigandParameterization/ligand_param/examples/04_FreeLigand` directory of the source code.
+The files for this example can be found in the `LigandParameterization/examples/04_FreeLigand` directory of the source code.

 Tutorial
 --------

-As with previous examples, we need to import the necessary modules and classes from the ligand_param package.
+As with previous examples, we need to import the necessary modules and classes from the ligandparam package.

 .. code-block:: python